igorbenav/FastAPI-boilerplate/README.md

     return f"Task {name} is complete!"
 ```

-Then add the function to the `WorkerSettings` class `functions` variable:
+Then add the function to the `WorkerSettings` class `functions` variable in `app/core/worker/settings.py`:

 ```python
 # -------- class --------